multitudinous/ve-suite/VE_Installer/installer/README.txt

 prompted.
 ========================================================================
 NOTES:
+- Be sure to set VJ_BASE_DIR and VJ_DEPS_DIR accordingly!!!!
+This dependency is NOT included in the VE-Suite dependency installer and the location MUST be set by the end user!!!

 - The Name Server install is dependent on the users environment.
 If the user has built a version of ACE/TAO locally, the following must be done to run correctly:
 1) edit the environment variables TAO_ROOT and ACE_ROOT in the setup.bat file located in
    %VE_INSTALL_DIR% to point to the locally built ACE_wrappers and TAO directories.
    This usually looks like the following:

   set ACE_ROOT=C:\ACE_wrappers